 What is an early to mid-career professional?

 A scientist with a maximum of 15 years of professional experience in food safety related jobs (including risk assessment, risk communication and risk management) at the closing date of the call for expression of interest.

-How extensive should my knowledge be in food safety risk assessment related areas?
+How extensive should my knowledge in food safety risk assessment related areas be?

 You should have a solid understanding of the basic aspects of food safety, but not necessarily of food safety risk assessment.
-The three weeks induction training will provide you with the necessary foundation to prepare you for the placement at the hosting site after.
+The three-week induction training will provide you with the necessary basis for the subsequent placement at the hosting site.

 Can a fellow choose the fellow hosting site he/she will be placed at?

-No. Based on the information received via the application from the fellow (scientific background, motivation, area of interest, etc.), the evaluation committee will proceed to find the best match with one of the work programmes proposed by the fellow hosting sites.
-The fellow will be involved in finalising the precise work plan, including the learning objectives, with his/her supervisor before the beginning of the hosting period.
+No. Based on the information received via the fellow’s application (scientific background, motivation, area of interest, etc.), an EFSA evaluation committee will proceed to find the best match with one of the work programmes proposed by the fellow hosting sites.
+Once confirmed, the fellow will be involved in finalising the concrete workplan, including learning objectives, with the supervisor before the hosting period begins.

 Can individuals working at non-Article 36 organisations apply as fellows?

 Yes.
 Starting with the current call, also scientists not working in an Art 36 organisation or currently unemployed are eligible to apply.

 Do fellows need to speak the language of the hosting country?